-Army ROTC is a leader development program.
-Although not a major or minor, students completing the program are commissioned as an Officer into the US Army.
-All students are eligible to enroll in any Basic Course class for credit, regardless of academic major.
-Only students meeting pre-requisites and contracted for military service are permitted to enroll in Advanced Course classes.
+All students are eligible to enroll in any Basic Course (freshman and sophomore level) class for credit, regardless of academic major.
+Only students meeting pre-requisites and contracted for future military service as officers are permitted to enroll in Advanced Course (junior and senior level) classes.
+Full tuition scholarships are available for competitive students that meet all qualifications to serve as Army officers.